aibolem/RAMDanceToolkitwiki/How-to-create-Scene.md

 	};

-`{RAM_ROOT}/examples/example-emptyScene` is a simple example to understand how to create own scene.
+`{RAM_ROOT}/examples/example-emptyScene` provides a simple example of how to create own scene.

 [[Images/Introduction/fig-scene-1.png]]

 ### Defining your scene name

-getName() is used as display text and key for managing scenes.
+getName() is used to display text and key for managing scenes.
-Make sure that the scene key is not overlapped among the other scenes in your project.
+Make sure that the scene key is not duplicated among the other scenes in your project.

 	string getName() const { return "My new scene"; }

 ### Initializing GUI

-You can add GUI parts to the panel writing some code in setupControlPanel(). ofxUICanvas is used as scene panel.
+You can add GUI parts to the panel by writing some code in setupControlPanel(). ofxUICanvas is used as scene panel.

 		void setupControlPanel()